DangerKlippers/danger-klipper/docs/Config_Reference.md

 ```

 #### HX711
-Has conversation started by @naikymen.
-Original line has conversation started by @naikymen.
 This is a 24 bit low sample rate chip using "bit-bang" communications.
 It is
 suitable for filament scales.
 ```